 What’s that lump in the neck?
-If it moves as you swallow, it might be a thyroid nodule.
+If it moves as you swallow, it might be a thyroid nodule and this could be a sign of serious thyroid problems and disease.

-The thyroid gland normally produces the thyroid hormone which affects our heart rate, body temperature and energy level (basal metabolic rate).
+The thyroid gland normally produces the thyroid hormone which affects our heart rate, body temperature, and energy level (basal metabolic rate).
 In addition, special cells within the thyroid gland known as C cells make calcitonin which controls the level of calcium in the blood.
 Most thyroid nodules (more than 90%) are thankfully benign.
-Thyroid cancer is however the second commonest cancer among young women after breast cancer and is 3 times more common in women than in men.
-However because the incidence of thyroid nodules are a lot more common in women, we worry more about cancer when a man develops a thyroid nodule.
+Thyroid cancer is, however, the second commonest cancer among young women after breast cancer and is 3 times more common in women than in men.
+However, because the incidence of thyroid nodules is a lot more common in women, we worry more about cancer when a man develops a thyroid nodule.

 Thankfully thyroid cancer is usually one of the easier to control cancers, especially in young patients.
+There are lots of thyroid problems and treatment, and the treatment you get will depend on the stage of cancer and other external factors including age and general health.
 While there are usually 4 stages of cancer, in young patients, there is only stage 1 and 2.
-Even with distant spread, it is only stage 2, thanks to the availability of radio-iodine, a ‘magic bullet’ which can be used to specifically target distant spread of cancer.
+Even with distant spread, it is only stage 2, thanks to the availability of radio-iodine, a ‘magic bullet’ which can be used to specifically target the distant spread of cancer.
 In older patients, there are the usual 4 stages to reflect poorer prognosis with advanced cancer.

 Amandela ENT Head & Neck Center